eddie-energy/eddie/docs/3-extending/documentation.md

 - The menu structure is contained in the file `/docs/.vitepress/config.mts` and new files have to be added there to appear in the Menu on the left side.
 - VitePress will check for dead links in Markdown files and abort site generation if it identifies one.
-- VitePress has some build in Markdown Extensions that might help [VitePress: Markdown Extensions](https://vitepress.dev/guide/markdown)
+- VitePress has some built in Markdown Extensions that might help [VitePress: Markdown Extensions](https://vitepress.dev/guide/markdown)
 - A VitePress plugin for generating mermaid images from Markdown files is included, see [vitepress-plugin-mermaid](https://github.com/emersonbottero/vitepress-plugin-mermaid).
 To render a mermaid image the code block should start with `` ```mermaid`` and to show the literal mermaid code `` ```mmd`` should be used.